Improved Approximation Algorithms for Capacitated Vehicle Routing with Fixed Capacity: ITP for Unsplittable CVRP

 \section{ITP for Unsplittable CVRP}

 From this section, we consider unsplittable CVRP.
 The ITP-based algorithms play an important role in solving splittable $k$-CVRP.
 A natural idea is to extend ITP-based algorithms for unsplittable $k$-CVRP.
-In order to generate a feasible solution without splitting the demand of one customer into two tours, we need to modify the initial solution obtained by ITP.
-One of the most famous algorithms for unsplittable CVRP is the ITP-based algorithm introduced by Altinkemer and Gavish~\cite{altinkemer1987heuristics}.
+In order to compute a feasible solution without splitting the demand of one customer into two tours, we need to modify the initial solution obtained by ITP.
+One of the most famous algorithms for unsplittable CVRP is the algorithm (AG-UITP) introduced by Altinkemer and Gavish~\cite{altinkemer1987heuristics}.
 The main idea of the algorithm is as follows.
-Given a Hamiltonian cycle $H$ on $V\cup\{v_0\}$ as a part of the input, the algorithm first uses the AG-ITP algorithm to generate a solution for unit-demand $k/2$-CVRP with a weight of at most $(4/k)\Delta+(1-2/k)w(H)$.
-Then, in the initial solution, if the demand of one customer is delivered by two tours, then set all the demand to one tour to get a feasible solution for unsplittable $k$-CVRP without increasing the weight of the solution.
-By using Lemmas \ref{lb-tsp} and \ref{lb-delta}, we have
+Given a Hamiltonian cycle $H$ on $V\cup\{v_0\}$ as part of the input, the algorithm first uses AG-ITP to compute a solution for unit-demand $k/2$-CVRP with weight at most $\frac{4}{k}\Delta+(1-\frac{2}{k})w(H)$.
+Then, in the initial solution, if the demand of a customer is delivered by two tours, then set all the demand to one tour to obtain a feasible solution for unsplittable $k$-CVRP without increasing the weight of the solution.
+By Lemmas~\ref{lb-tsp} and \ref{lb-delta}, we have

-The approximation ratio is $\alpha+2-2\alpha/k$.
-Note that in this algorithm $k$ should be an even number.
+Thus, the approximation ratio of AG-UITP is $\alpha+2-\frac{2\alpha}{k}$.
+Note that $k$ should be even in AG-UITP.
 For odd $k$, there are two possible ways to solve it.
-The first one is to double the capacity and all the demands and call the above algorithm for $2k$.
-For this case, we may get a ratio of $(\alpha+2-\alpha/k)$.
-The second idea is to solve unit-demand $\lfloor k/2\rfloor $-CVRP in the first step.
-For the second method, we may get an even worse ratio.
+The first is to double the vehicle capacity and all customers' demand to obtain a new instance, and then call AG-UITP.
+For this case, we may obtain an approximation ratio of $\alpha+2-\frac{\alpha}{k}$; the second is to solve unit-demand $\lfloor k/2\rfloor $-CVRP in the first step of AG-UITP.
+However, for the second method, we may obtain an even worse approximation ratio.

-Next, we give a refined algorithm for unsplittable CVRP based on ITP.
-The refined AG-UITP algorithm has two advances: it has an uniform form for both odd and even $k$, and the approximation ratio will be improved.
+Next, we propose a refined AG-UITP algorithm for unsplittable CVRP.
+Our algorithm has two advances: it has an uniform form for both odd and even $k$, and the approximation ratio will be improved.